alindl/whiteboardbot/README.md

+This is a fork of the [original project](https://git.sbg.ac.at/center-for-hci/whiteboardbot/whiteboardbot) from the Center of HCI at the University of Salzburg.

 # WhiteboardBot - Whiteboard capture, enhancement and sharing tool

 WhiteboardBot implements a system that uses a Raspberry Pi 3/4, or similar